mulllhausen/btc-inquisitor/results/ec_poly.md

 ![point_halving1](point_halving1.png)

-this means that it is not possible to conduct a point division and arrive at a single solution on the bitcoin elliptic curve. note that this conclusion does not apply to finite fields, as we will see later on.
+this means that it is not possible to conduct a point division and arrive at a single solution on the bitcoin elliptic curve. note that this conclusion does not apply to elliptic curves over a finite field, as we will see later on.

 --------------------------------------------------------------------------------